cryptopunksnotdead/programming-cryptopunks/08_composite.md

-# Revolutionize the Digital Art Market - Fractionalize The World's First Billion Dollar Pixel Image - Build Your Own All-In-One Composites / Collections Picking Your Punks of Choice Ready to Sell Off to New Owners
+# Revolutionize the Digital Art Market - Fractionalize The World's First Billion Dollar Pixel Image - Build Your Own All-In-One Punk Composites - Curate Your Own Exclusive Collections Ready to Sell Off to New Owners